vymalo/keycloak-webhook/README.md

 - **HTTP Provider (`keycloak-webhook-provider-http`)**
   Implements webhook notifications over HTTP.
 This provider uses OpenAPI-generated clients to ensure compliance with the target API.

+- **NATS Provider (`keycloak-webhook-provider-nats`)**
+  Implements webhook notifications over NATS messaging system.
+If the NATS dependency is present on the classpath, this provider is loaded automatically.

 Keycloak uses Java’s `ServiceLoader` mechanism to conditionally load these providers at runtime if their JARs (and dependencies) are available.